 1. The San Pedro, Los Angeles & Salt Lake Railroad.
 The first direct route from Salt Lake City to Los Angeles when it was completed in 1905, was perhaps the single most significant factor in the creation of what would become the city of Las Vegas, and later, Clark County.
 (Submitted on April 2, 2010.)

 2. New Amended Text for Marker.
 The Nevada State Historic Preservation Office (SHPO) recently updated the text of the roughly 260 state historical markers in Nevada.
 The Nevada SHPO placed the amended text of each individual marker on its website and will change the actual markers in the field as funding allows.
-Minor changes have been made to this marker for grammar and readability.
-(Submitted on October 25, 2013, by Duane Hall of Abilene, Texas.)
+Minor changes have been made (Submitted on October 25, 2013, by Duane Hall of Abilene, Texas.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 31, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,229 times since then and 14 times this year.
-Photos: 1, 2, 3. submitted on March 31, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.
+This page was last revised on September 20, 2020.
+It was originally submitted on March 31, 2010.
+This page has been viewed 1,264 times since then and 49 times this year.
+Last updated on September 19, 2020, by James Hulse of Medina, Texas.
+Photos: 1. submitted on September 19, 2020, by James Hulse of Medina, Texas.
+2, 3, 4. submitted on March 31, 2010, by Bill Kirchner of Tucson, Arizona. • J. Makali Bruton was the editor who published this page.